(note: some team members are excluded from this page for privacy and security purposes)

 Sower, Christine Cesa

-Christine Cesa is a survivor of CSEC (Commercial Sexual Exploitation of a Child) and a graduate of Ashland University and Fuller Theological Seminary with a Masters in Intercultural Studies with Children at Risk.
+Christine Cesa is a survivor of interfamilial trafficking (being trafficked by a parent) and a graduate of Ashland University and Fuller Theological Seminary with a Masters in Intercultural Studies with Children at Risk.
 Christine is a local missionary, speaker and advocate.
 She is a passionate speaker bringing strength and awareness in regard to commercial sexual exploitation of children, at-risk issues pertaining to girls and women and the need for care and support.
 Christine has spoken at various events over the last three years on the topics of human trafficking and gender-related issues.
 She is justice oriented, an overcomer and working to give voice to those who are voiceless.

 Sower, Marjorie Saylor